byt3bl33d3r/WitnessMe/README.md

 **Note: Currently, the API does not implement any authentication mechanisms.
 Make sure to allow/deny access at the transport level**

-To start the RESTful api in for testing/development purposes run :
+To start the RESTful API for testing/development purposes run :
 ```console
 wmapi
 ```